Magnitus-/UserProperties/README.md

 Returns an array of all fields that are hashable (not Retrievable and Privacy is not Public)

-- Instance.ListLogin()
+- Instance.ListLogin(Source)

-Returns an array of all fields that are suitable to login the user with (Required, Unique and Privacy is not Public)
+Returns an array of all fields that are suitable to login the user with (Required, Unique and Privacy is not Public).
+If the 'Source' argument is definedm Access===Source is also a requirement.

 - Instance.ListAuth(Source)